utah-cs4470-sp23/class/hw10/README.md

 offset, and update the `StackDescription` with the right offset for each bound variable.

-When a `Function` is asked to generate code for a `type` command, it should output no instructions and do nothing.
-Your type checker should have already resolved type definitions.
 When a `Function` is asked to generate code for a `fn` command, it should output no instructions, but it should ask the `Assembly` to create a new `Function` object and generate code for the function body inside *that* `Function`.

 We recommend writing a `CallingConvention` class that stores information about where the arguments and return values are stored for